Eating Disorder

 Eating disorders presentations and assessment in the primary care setting

-Eating disorders are considered serious and complex mental illnesses, with a mortality rate in one particular subtype - anorexia nervosa - as high as 20% in cases of a prolonged illness of 20 years or more.
 Although information regarding the epidemiology of eating disorders in Ireland is limited, it is estimated that approximately 200,000 people experience some form of an eating disorder, with 80 new cases presenting each year.

-Some 5-11% of those presenting with an eating disorder are reported to be male however, similarities of core psychopathology and comorbid illnesses have been identified in both genders.
-The Diagnostic and Statistical Manual of Mental Disorders-5 (American Psychiatric Association 2013), distinguishes between the subgroups of eating disorders to include anorexia nervosa, bulimia nervosa, binge eating disorder and other specified feeding and eating disorders.
+The Diagnostic and Statistical Manual of Mental Disorders-5 (American Psychiatric Association 2013) distinguishes between the subgroups of eating disorders to include anorexia nervosa, bulimia nervosa, binge eating disorder and other specified feeding and eating disorders.

 Eating disorders and their characteristics

-Despite the different manifestations in each of the subtypes, the underlying core symptoms of food and weight preoccupation, coupled with body dissatisfaction are considered relevant to them all.
+Despite the different manifestations in each of the subtypes, the underlying core symptoms of food and weight preoccupation, coupled with body dissatisfaction, are considered relevant to them all.
 In addition, and adding to the complexity of eating disorders, is the high prevalence of psychiatric comorbidity including anxiety, depression, substance misuse and obsessional compulsive disorders.
-There is no consensus regarding the aetiology of eating disorders rather multifactorial influences for its onset and development to include biological, psychosocial, family, childhood development and personality development have been identified.
+There is no consensus regarding the aetiology of eating disorders; rather, multifactorial influences for its onset and development to include biological, psychosocial, family, childhood development and personality development have been identified.

 Presentations to the GP and assessment